Bryan31542/gh-flow/README.md

 # Git Flow Guide

-This repo was created to explain Git Flow, Issues and Pull Requests
+This repo was created to explain Git Flow, Issues and Pull Requests.